Thermodynamics of bosonic systems in adS spacetime: Thermodynamics of bosonic systems

 and from this expression,

-The low-temperature result for $\ln Z^{\textrm{sc}}$ is compared to the numerical evaluation of the partition function in figure~\ref{grafLnZsc}.
+The low-temperature result for $\ln Z^{\textrm{sc}}$ is compared to the numerical evaluation of the partition function in Fig.~\ref{grafLnZsc}.

-The intermediate and high-temperature regime of the scalar gas can be explored with the integral formula~(\ref{integral_formula}) for $\ln\, Z^{\textrm{sc}}$.
-Considering the dominant and sub-dominant terms (since we are assuming a finite value of $LT$ with $LT\gg1$),
+The intermediate- and high-temperature regime of the scalar gas can be explored with the integral formula~(\ref{integral_formula}) for $\ln\, Z^{\textrm{sc}}$.
+Considering the dominant and subdominant terms (since we are assuming a finite value of $LT$ with $LT\gg1$),

 Using Eq.~(\ref{D_sc_largeT}), the integral in Eq.~(\ref{integral_formula}) can be evaluated.
 The partition function in this limit is